 Question: What are my present relationships and life situations reflecting to me about my thoughts and feelings towards myself?

-6. Principle: When we believe what we think, we automatically feel and act as if its true, and then we react in ways that prove us right.
-This is the Reality Formula.
+7. Law of Verification: When we believe what we think, we automatically feel and act as if its true, and then we react in ways that prove us right.
+This is the Reality Formula that defines Reality as we each personally experience it: Thoughts/Beliefs + Emotion + Reactions = Reality.
 There are no exceptions.

 Victim Perspective: It is the world and what others do or don’t do to me that makes me feel bad.
 It’s their fault that I react the way I do, and they are the ones who make me suffer.